simonvanderveldt/lxc-debian-wheezy-template/README.md

 ### Changes between Rob's template and Debian LXC 0.7.5-5's template
-Below follows a list of the changes in Rob's template compared to the template from Debian's LXC 0.7.5-5 package with some info on the changes and if the changes should be kept or not.
+Below follows a list of the changes in Rob's template compared to the template from Debian's LXC 0.7.5-5 package (called Debian's template from here on) with some info on the changes and if the changes should be added/applied to Debian's template or not.

-* ~~Removed $SUITE (squeeze) and replaced it with harcoded wheezy.
-RE-ADD $SUITE.
+* ~~Removed `$SUITE`, replaced with harcoded `wheezy`.
+KEEP `$SUITE`.
 It makes the code clearer and makes it possible to create containers for other releases than wheezy~~
-* ~~Removed `$MIRROR` and replaced it with `http://ftp.debian.org/debian`.
-RE-ADD `$MIRROR`.
+* ~~Removed `$MIRROR`, replaced with hardcoded `http://ftp.debian.org/debian`.
+KEEP `$MIRROR`.
 It makes the code clearer and it makes it clearer where to change the mirror if someone wants to.~~
-  * For the mirror keep `cdn.debian.net` as in Debian's LXC 0.7.5-5 package.
+  * For the mirror keep `cdn.debian.net` as in Debian's template.
 In the future we can switch to using `http.debian.net`, see the [Debian GeoMirror page on the Debian wiki](http://wiki.debian.org/DebianGeoMirror) for more info.
-* ~~Set default runlevel to 3, was added to [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4), but somehow not included in the releases after that.
+* ~~Set default runlevel to 3, was added to [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4), but not included in the releases after that.
 Also included in upstream.
-The [default in Debian is 2](https://wiki.debian.org/RunLevel) REMOVE runlevel 3, set it to 2~~
+The [default in Debian is 2](https://wiki.debian.org/RunLevel) KEEP runlevel 2~~
-* ~~Removed adding of daemontools-run inittab entry, was added in [0.7.5-4](https://launchpad.net/debian/sid/+source/lxc/0.7.5-4), not in upstream, I see no direct need to re-add it.
-KEEP removed~~
+* ~~Removed adding of daemontools-run inittab entry, was added in [0.7.5-4](https://launchpad.net/debian/sid/+source/lxc/0.7.5-4), not in upstream, I see no direct need for this.
+REMOVE adding daemontools to inittab~~
-* Added reporting of hostname to dhcp server.
-I see no direct need for this for everybody.
-REMOVE
+* Add reporting of hostname to dhcp server.
+Most people won't need this.
+DON'T ADD
 * Different way to set locale (same as upstream), this uses locale-gen $LANG, which doesn't work on Wheezy (anymore?).
-FIX needed
+Either KEEP what's in Debian's template or FIX needed
 * Disables less pointless services
  * checkroot, was added in [0.7.3-1](https://launchpad.net/debian/wheezy/+source/lxc/0.7.3-1) as a fix for [Debian bug 601001](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=601001) and upstreamed in [0.7.4.2-0.1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-0.1).
-RE-ADD disable checkroot
+KEEP disable checkroot
  * umountroot, was added in [0.7.4.2-0.1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-0.1) and re-added in [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4) as a fix for [Debian bug 611972](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=611972).
-RE-ADD disable umountroot
+KEEP disable umountroot
  * module-init-tools, was added in [0.7.4.2-1](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-1).
-RE-ADD disable module-init-tools
+KEEP disable module-init-tools
 * Changed random password for root to "root".
-Easier to remember than random password and there is a message notifying the user of this standard password, KEEP
+Easier to remember than random password and there is a message notifying the user that this default password should be changed.
+KEEP random password for now to stay as close as possible to Debian's template.
-* ~~Replacing deprecated dhcp3-client package with isc-dhcp-client (same as upstream).
-KEEP~~
+* ~~Replaced deprecated `dhcp3-client` package with `isc-dhcp-client` (same as upstream).
+ADD `isc-dhcp-client` instead of `dhcp3-client`~~
-* Change arch-determination to simpler if structure without using dpkg or udpkg.
-Seems to work and is simpler, so KEEP
+* Changed arch-determination to simpler if structure without using dpkg or udpkg.
+KEEP structure as is to stay as close as possible to Debian's template.
+Maybe switch later because it seems to work fine and is simpler.
 * Added support for arch=armv5tel (results in arch=armel).
-Does no harm as far as I can see, so KEEP
+DON'T ADD to stay as close as possible to Debian's template.
+Maybe add later because it seems to work fine.
 * Changed container configuration
-  * Restructured it (all networking setting together) KEEP
+  * Restructured it (put `utsname` under network settings).
+DON'T ADD to stay as close as possible to Debian's template.
   * Removed #lxc.console = /var/log/lxc/$name.console (was already commented out).
-KEEP removed
+KEEP to stay as close as possible to Debian's template.
   * Removed lxc.cap.drop = sys_admin.
 Drops CAP_SYS_ADMIN capabilities.
-As far as I could find out it's fine to remove this, so KEEP removed
+KEEP to stay as close as possible to Debian's template (and upstream).
   * Removed #lxc.cgroup.devices.allow = a (was already commented out).
-KEEP removed
+KEEP to stay as close as possible to Debian's template.
-  * Removed limits.
-Limits aren't in upstream either, so KEEP removed
+  * Removed limits (were already commented out).
+KEEP to stay as close as possible to Debian's template.
+Maybe remove later, they aren't in upstream.
   * Removed lxc.mount.entry for shared folder.
-Should be in config file, so KEEP removed
+REMOVE, should be in config file
   * Changed network settings
     * Removed lxc.network.mtu = 1500.
-Isn't necessary, so KEEP removed
+Isn't necessary.
+REMOVE
     * Removed lxc.network.name = eth0.
-Isn't necessary, so KEEP removed
+Isn't necessary, does make sure the default network interface is always called eth0.
+KEEP
     * Removed lxc.network.veth.pair = veth-$name.
-Isn't necessary, so KEEP removed.
+Isn't necessary.
+REMOVE
     * Added lxc.network.ipv4 = 0.0.0.0/24.
-Makes it possible to use DHCP with the random-generated MAC address.
-KEEP
+Since we're using DHCP we don't need this, see the [LXC SimpleBridge page on the Debian wiki](https://wiki.debian.org/LXC/SimpleBridge).
+DON'T ADD
     * Replaced hard-coded mac address with random generated mac-address using new hex() function.
-KEEP
+Very usefull to make the template create a new mac-address for each new container without using a configuration file.
+ADD
 * ~~Added missing $name to copy_configuration() function call (same as upstream).
 KEEP~~